-For decades, agricultural practice has shown that plants optimally supplied with calcium and CO₂ are more vital, higher yielding, and more resilient.
+Agricultural practice has shown for decades that plants optimally supplied with calcium and CO₂ are more vital, more productive, and more resilient.
 Activated calcite with zeolite as a foliar fertilizer addresses precisely this point — not through external nutrient supply, but by activating the plant's own physiology.

 This article documents results from independent field trials and laboratory studies conducted in Europe, South America, and Africa.
-The trials include more than twenty different crops under a wide range of climatic and agricultural conditions.
+The trials include more than twenty different crops under a wide variety of climatic and agronomic conditions.

 In conventional grinding, calcite is crushed by friction and pressure.
 The crystal lattice structure of the mineral is thereby damaged or destroyed.
 The result is a powder with limited reactivity.